 - Veins can also be evaluated by ultrasound and it is a common test to assess whether swelling in a leg is due to a blood clot, deep vein thrombosis (DVT) or another cause.

 Aside from its use in obstetrics, ultrasound can evaluate most of the solid structures in the abdominal cavity.
 This includes the liver, gallbladder, pancreas, kidneys, bladder, prostate, testicles, uterus, and ovaries.

-Ultrasound is the preferred to test to screen for gallstones or an infected gallbladder.
+- Ultrasound is the preferred technique to test for gallstones or an infected gallbladder.
 The ultrasound can reveal the stones as well as signs of infection, including thickening of the gallbladder wall and fluid surrounding the gallbladder.
 The ultrasound may find blockage in the bile ducts.

 - For those patients where the radiation of a CT scan (computerized tomography) is a potential risk (pregnant patients or children), ultrasound may be used to look for diseases like appendicitis or kidney stones.

 - Ultrasound is the test of choice to diagnose testicular torsion.